'Protected, Not Prosecuted': NY Bill Would Decriminalize Prostitution, Target Sex Traffickers

 Unsure

-The Sex Trade Survivors Justice and Equality Act (STSJEA), introduced by Democratic Assemblywoman Amy Paulin, would decriminalize prostitution and automatically expunge all prior convictions for prostitution.
+The Sex Trade Survivors Justice and Equality Act (STSJEA), introduced by Democratic Assemblywoman Pamela Hunter, would decriminalize prostitution and automatically expunge all prior convictions for prostitution.

 If passed, the bill would also: